Questions for Ian Arrowsmith, Chief Terminologist at Health and Social Care Information Centre (National Health Service

 IA: A logical brain, an eye for detail, the ability to understand difficult constructs and be able to work well with other like-minded individuals.
 Ideally a clinical background and a good understanding of how information is/can be used for the benefit of patients (and anybody else interested in analysing the data).

-Interviewed by Jiayi Huang.
-Jiavi was born in Guangzhou China, and grew up in London.
-She did a BA in French and Contemporary Chinese at the University of Nottingham, where she spent her third year working at a training and rehabilitation centre for disabled people in France.
+Interviewed by J iayi Huang.
+Jiavi was born in China, and grew up in the UK.
+She did a BA in French and Contemporary Chinese at the University of Nottingham, where she spent her third year working at a training and rehabilitation centre for people with disabilities in France.
 She is currently studying an MSc in Scientific, Technical and Medical Translation with Translation Technology at Imperial College London.
-She studies part time, and also works as a French/ Chinese into English freelance translator.
-From May to September 2013, Jiayi is a trainee at the European Parliament’s Terminology Coordination Unit in Luxembourg, where her duties include researching drug-related term to be inserted into IATE and coordinating the trainees’ project in disability-related terminology.
+She studies part time, and also works as a French/Chinese to English freelance translator.
+From May to September 2013, Jiayi is a trainee at the European Parliament’s Terminology Coordination Unit in Luxembourg, where her duties include researching drug-related term to be inserted into IATE and coordinating a trainees’ project in disability-related terminology.